turingschool/backend-curriculum-site/module1/projects/night_writer.markdown

 title: Night Writer
 ---

+## Learning Goals / Areas of Focus

+* Practice breaking a program into logical components
+* Testing components in isolation and in combination
+* Applying Enumerable techniques in a real context
+* Reading text from and writing text to files

 ## Before You Begin

 The idea of [Night Writing](https://en.wikipedia.org/wiki/Night_writing) was first developed for Napoleon's army so soldiers could communicate silently at night without light.
 The concept of night writing led to Louis Braille's development of his [Braille tactile writing system](https://en.wikipedia.org/wiki/Braille).